4 common myths about investment risk

 Moving to cash to avoid short-term market volatility can negatively impact portfolio return when the markets rise after a downturn.
 History shows us that markets have rebounded from downturns, making short-term market volatility a minor disruption to long-term performance.

-Growth assets, such as shares, can increase in value quickly after a downturn – so missing out on the upswing in performance can have a negative effect on your long-term returns.
+Growth assets, like shares, can increase in value quickly after a downturn – so missing out on the upswing in performance can have a negative effect on your long-term returns.

 Importantly, the low returns of cash over the long term can also make it difficult for your investment return to keep pace with inflation.
 If the price of goods and services rise at a higher rate than the return on your cash, you won’t be able to buy as much in the future.